-Most of the UK’s leading fine art dealers offer a variety of advisory services enabling clients to pay for art market trend reports, independent valuation reports, and numerous other presentations designed to give the impression that there is some flawless algorithm to the successful buying of art.
-In truth art prices go up and art prices go down and shelling out on spread sheets and buying by numbers won’t improve your odds of purchasing a good picture.
+Many leading fine art dealers offer a variety of advisory services enabling clients to pay for art market trend reports, independent valuation reports, and numerous other presentations designed to give the impression that there is some flawless algorithm to the successful buying of art.
+In truth art prices go up and art prices go down and shelling out on spreadsheets and buying by numbers probably won’t improve your odds of purchasing a good picture.

-Here’s the thing.
 If you’re wealthy, and I mean wealthy enough to have millions to play with all the advice you’ll ever need to speculate in the art market is this; buy Basquiat, Warhol, Richter and Koons.
-Either that or take one of whatever Steve Cohen, Leo DiCaprio, or Paul Allen is having because when they buy a picture the subsequent demand for that artist’s work is guaranteed and any work coming up for sale in future will never be allowed to sell for less because it is in the interests of the same buyers to keep that artist’s prices high.
+Either that or take one of whatever Steve Cohen, Leo DiCaprio, or David Geffen is having because when they buy a picture (or inflatable balloon animal) the subsequent demand for that artist’s work is guaranteed and any picture (or inflatable balloon animal) coming up for sale in future will never be allowed to sell for less because it is in the interests of the same buyers to keep that artist’s prices high.

-Every painting available to purchase from AFP’s online gallery is presented in a sympathetic antique or vintage frame.
-Fine examples of 18th, 19th, and 20th century British and European frames are works of art in their own right and play an essential role in complementing the oil paintings and watercolours they support.
+Every painting available to purchase from AFP’s online gallery is presented in a sympathetic frame of fine quality.
+Antique frames are works of art in their own right and play an essential role in complementing the oil paintings and watercolours they support.

 Since oil paintings are usually (and in my opinion correctly) displayed without the protection of glass they are perennially exposed to atmospheric pollutants such as dust, soot, and smoke.
 Everything that contributes to the soiling of walls also affects the paintings displayed on them and that includes the damages caused by heat, cold, and damp.
 Varnishes originally used to protect paint layers from damage have a tendency to yellow with age hiding the original true colours of the painting.
-After removing the layers of old varnish the restorer can get to work cleaning the oil colours which form the surface of the painting itself.
+After removing the layers of old varnish the restorer can get to work repairing any damages to the paint layers themselves.

 In order to prevent further losses weaknesses must be addressed by the injection of media specific adhesives to consolidate and stabilizes the paint layers.
 Heat and vacuum are employed to help the binder penetrate the between the minute cracks.

 The process of retouching – or ‘in-painting’ as it is referred to in the US – involves reinstating missing or damaged areas of paint in a way that blends in with the surrounding pigments without covering any of the surrounding areas of undamaged paint (over-painting).
-After performing any necessary consolidation, filling, and texturing the restorer will re-touch the area by building up successive translucent layers of oil colour or dry ground pigments to accurately represent aged paint.
+After performing any necessary consolidation, filling, and texturing the restorer will re-touch the area by building up successive translucent layers of pigments to accurately represent aged paint.